psyked/portfolio-2018/src/posts/eslint-visual-studio-code-editor-integration-for-the-win/index.md

 - Tech
 date: 2018-10-18T09:31:36.220Z
 ---

-# ESLint + Visual Studio Code: Editor integration For The Win

 Coding is complicated — there are loads of best practices to remember, guidelines to follow and ‘known issues’ to avoid — so it helps to have a ‘helping hand’ while you work.